gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 prevent grid from making a copy of the dataset, speeding up datastore creation time significantly when working with large buckets.

-::: note
+:::info

 When using this flag, you cannot remove files from your bucket.
 If you'd like to add. files, please create a new version of the datastore after you've added files to your. bucket.
 Please note that Grid does not currently support private S3 buckets.

 If using this flag via the grid public cloud, then the source bucket should be in the AWS `us-east-1` region or there will be significant latency when you attempt to access the datastore files in a run / session.

 :::